Back to IBM Knowledge Hub

 Facing an IBM Audit?

-If your organisation has received an IBM Software Licence Review notification — or suspects one is coming — don't engage without independent expertise.
-Our team has helped banks, financial institutions, and enterprises across the Middle East save hundreds of millions through expert audit defence, sub-capacity corrections, and strategic negotiation.
+If your organization has received an IBM Software License Review notification or suspects one is coming, don't engage without independent expertise.
+Our team has helped banks, financial institutions, and enterprises across the Middle East save hundreds of millions through expert audit defense, sub-capacity corrections, and strategic negotiation.

 View All IBM Case Studies

-Download in-depth guides on IBM sub-capacity licensing, ILMT compliance, PVU calculations, audit defence strategies, and cost optimisation.
+Download in-depth guides on IBM sub-capacity licensing, ILMT compliance, PVU calculations, audit defense strategies, and cost optimization

 Our IBM Advisory Services